npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Sun, 2 Jun 2024 09:42:12 +0530
 ### [This Week in Explainers: Can Donald Trump still become president after being convicted?](https://www.firstpost.com/explainers/this-week-in-explainers-can-donald-trump-still-become-president-after-being-convicted-hush-money-trial-13777305.html)

-Article found but Couldn't summarize
-Donald Trump made history this past week by becoming the first former US president to be convicted of a crime.
-A deadly strike on Rafah that killed 45 including women and children seemed to shake up many across the world and led to social media being flooded with ‘All Eyes on Rafah.’
-All this and more in our weekly roundup of explainers
+This past week saw several momentous events unfold worldwide.

+Donald Trump became the first former U.S. president to be convicted of a crime, found guilty on all 34 counts in a hush-money case.
+The Israel-Hamas war continued, with a deadly airstrike in Rafah drawing international condemnation and calls for a ceasefire.

+In Pakistan, former Prime Minister Nawaz Sharif admitted to violating a 1999 agreement with India signed during his tenure.

+Turmoil in aviation was marked by separate incidents of severe turbulence affecting Singapore Airlines and Qatar Airways flights, leaving passengers injured.

+Meanwhile, the perilous conditions on Mount Everest continued to claim lives when an Indian climber died after being rescued from the mountain.

 Sat, 1 Jun 2024 23:35:12 +0530
 ### [Exit poll takeaways: Modi 3.0 in the making, BJP to make waves in Bengal, enter Tamil Nadu](https://www.firstpost.com/explainers/exit-poll-takeaways-modi-3-0-in-the-making-bjp-to-make-waves-in-bengal-enter-tamil-nadu-13777689.html)